-The issue by the Arts Minister of a final certificate to a company for a film in relation to the PDV tax offset is the central requirement for the company's entitlement to the PDV tax offset in respect of the film.
+The issue by the Minister for the Arts of a final certificate to a company for a film in relation to the PDV tax offset is the central requirement for the company's entitlement to the PDV tax offset in respect of the film.

-An application to the Arts Minister for such a final certificate is considered by the Film Certification Advisory Board, comprising industry representatives and a senior official from the Department of the Environment, Water, Heritage and the Arts, which advises the Minister on whether to issue a final certificate.
+An application to the Minister for the Arts for such a final certificate is considered by the Film Certification Advisory Board, comprising industry representatives and a senior official from the Office for the Arts, which advises the Minister on whether to issue a final certificate.

-Broadly, the Arts Minister must be satisfied of the following:
+Broadly, the Minister for the Arts must be satisfied of the following:

-- The film is of an eligible format and genre. - The company's total QAPE related to PDV production for the film is at least \$5 million. - The company has either carried out, or made the arrangements for carrying out, all the activities in Australia necessary for the PDV production for the film.
+- the film is of an eligible format and genre - the company's total QAPE related to PDV production for the film is at least \$5 million - the company has either carried out, or made the arrangements for carrying out, all the activities in Australia necessary for the PDV production for the film.